macder/wfv-validation/README.md

 ### Create the validation instance:
 `wfv_create( array $form )`

-Creates a validation instance and assigns self by reference to the array parameter.
+Creates and assigns by reference the validation instance.

 ```php
 <?php